 Vehicles that are adapted for overnight accommodation (such as a house trailer, or even a car that a reasonable person would perceive as being used as a habitation) are considered a habitation for the purposes of punishment, described above in “Burglary of a habitation.”

 Penalties increase for second and subsequent offenses, and if the vehicle was a rail car.
-(Tx.
-Stat. & Code Ann. § 30.04.)
+(Tex.
+Penal Code § 30.04.)

 Similar to burglary, criminal trespass is defined as knowingly entering onto (or remaining on) private property without the consent of the owner.
 The property may include land or a building or other structure.